zlatnaspirala/visual-ts-game-engine/readme.md

   /**
    * Addson - Role is : "no dependencies scripts only"
    * All addson are ansync loaded scripts.
+   *  - hackerTimer is for better performace also based on webWorkers.
+Load this script on top.
    *  - Cache is based on webWorkers.
-   *  - hackerTimer is for better performace also based on webWorkers.
-   *  - dragging is script for dragging dom elements.
+   *  - dragging is script for dragging dom elements taken from stackoverflow.com.
+   *  - facebook addson is simple fb api implementation.
+   *  - adapter is powerfull media/communication fixer(Objective : working on all moder browsers).
    */
   private addson: Addson = [
     {